badu/gorm/README.md

 - [x] make StructField be able to provide a value's interface (Interface() method)
 - [x] make ModelStruct be able to provide a value's interface (Interface() method)
 - [x] cleanup reflect.New(blah... blah) - replaced with Interface() call (WIP)
+- [x] benchmarks (WIP) - seems like a steady 8% speed increase and lower memory footprint

 ## 12.11.2016
 - [x] switched bitflag from uint64 to uint16 (we really don't need more than 16 at the time)